The New Normal

 - Behavioural adaptation: new thinking and systems

-Every person and every organisation is currently seeking to make one or all of these adaptations.
+Every person and every organisation is seeking to make one or all of these adaptations.

-I’m now seeing literally hundreds of ways organisations across multiple industries are adapting from the inside and outside.
-This can be seen in this simple innovation diagram:
+I’ve seen literally hundreds of ways organisations across multiple industries work out ways to adapt from the inside and outside as viewed in this simple innovation diagram:

 The world we’re in today is no longer about whether you can change or how fast the change is happening.

-It’s now about how quickly or easily you can change.
-It is this change that creates advantages.
+It’s now about how quickly or easily you can change, that is what will create advantages.

 I call these advantages “Hyper Adaptation”.